onflow/flow/flips/20211007-transaction-fees.md

 Make access nodes ignore transactions that cannot be paid for.

 - Add payer eligibility checks to the access nodes.
-- Add mechanism where the access node pays for transactions it includes in collections where the payer could not have paid.
+- Add mechanism where the access node pays for transactions it includes where the payer could not have paid.

 ### Future steps

 - Improve execution effort calculation so that transactions are priced more fairly according to the load they cause.
-- Add mechanism for changing the surge factorto make fees higher when the traffic is high.
+- Add mechanism for changing the surge factor to make fees higher when the traffic is high.
 - Fine tuning of parameters.
 - Adding more factors to both inclusion effort and execution effort to better match the actual resource consumption.